-Supply pipes to the boiler must not be sized less than the boiler inlet connection (15 mm).
+Supply pipes to the boiler must not be sized less than the boiler inlet connection (22mm).
 Due consideration must be given to the supply pressure to other gas appliances in the premises.
 Reduction in dynamic gas supply pressure will result in intermittent ignition failures.
-Ensure gas supply pipe work is adequately sized for the length of run from the meter to the boiler at a supply rate of 40kW (i.e. a natural gas supply should be considered to be a minimum of 22mm diameter, reducing to 15mm at the boiler.
-If gas runs greater than 12m, including the allowance for bends, are involved the pipe size should be increased further).
+Ensure gas supply pipe work is adequately sized for the length of run from the meter to the boiler at a supply rate of 38kW (i.e. a natural gas supply should be considered to be a minimum of 22mm diameter.
+If gas runs greater than 14m, including the allowance for bends, are involved the pipe size should be increased further).

-3.7 CH & DHW WATER SYSTEMS
+3.7 WATER SYSTEMS